 - Which letting go would you find most difficult?
 Which one most satisfying?

 * * *

 My St. Stephen’s friends, Colleen Butterley (left) and Roxee Forrest are up to some great love mischief.
 Once a week they read to children in Kindergarten-Grade 2 at Cameron Elementary school which is in the same neighbourhood as our church.
-Colleen’s involvement with Cameron began when when her children, now grown, attended the school.
+Colleen’s involvement with Cameron began when her children, now grown, attended the school.
 Roxee is a retired teacher.
 She said to me, “Teaching was my life; it’s great to be back in the classroom again as a volunteer.
 I just love it.”